 Social Media: all the usuals – Twitter, Facebook, Flickr, YouTube, Instagram, Pinterest, Vine.

-Determining, designing and implementing analytics solutions also play a big part in most projects.
+Determining, designing and implementing analytics solutions also play a big part in most projects I work on.

 A few recent recommendations...

 Beautiful, multi-part comic boxset with a Choose Your Own Adventure feel from Chris Ware, author of 'Jimmy Corrigan: The Smartest Kid on Earth'.

 One fantastic album (Treacherous) and a handful of great EPs, sadly this was OtW's last Edinburgh gig before calling it a day.
 Sad to see you go, but all the best for the future chaps!